 The Company accounts for equity investments in which it has significant influence, but not a controlling financial interest, using the equity method of accounting.
 Under the equity method of accounting, investments are initially recorded at cost, less impairment, and subsequently adjusted to recognize the Company's share of earnings or losses as a component of other expense, net in the consolidated statements of operations.
 The Company's equity method investments are required to be reviewed for impairment when it is determined there may be an other-than-temporary loss in value.
-The Company has not recorded any impairment losses related to our equity method investments during the years ended December 31, 2022 and 2021.
+The Company did not record any impairment losses related to our equity method investments during the years ended December 31, 2023 and 2022.